 Though many companies took a downturn during the pandemic, MURAL, a digital workspace and visual collaboration platform, saw massive growth.
 Learn how, with the employment of a dedicated OKR Shepherd, OKRs helped a fast-growing company achieve its goals far sooner than they thought possible.

-The outbreak of COVID-19 has forced businesses to change how they operate.
-Social distancing rules, lockdowns, and stay-at-home orders meant that many desk-bound office workers were required to work remotely.
-Many companies have also had to make changes to their products and services, whether from lack of demand or COVID-19 restrictions that made it impossible to function ‘as normal.’
+Since March of 2020, businesses have been forced to change how they operate.
+Social distancing rules, lockdowns, and stay-at-home orders meant many desk-bound office workers were required to work remotely.
+Many companies had to make changes to their products and services, whether from lack of demand or restrictions that made it impossible to function “as normal.”

-These sudden changes mean that for many companies, 2020 became a year focused on surviving, rather than thriving.
-But for MURAL, COVID-19 posed a different survival challenge: as a digital workspace and visual collaboration platform, the company saw its demand grow by 10 times, with 251% year-on-year active users.
-The increased workload while employees learned to adapt to a new working reality sharpened MURAL’s sense of urgency to focus on the things that are truly important.
+These changes made many companies focus on surviving, rather than thriving.
+But for MURAL, the pandemic posed a different survival challenge: As a digital workspace and visual collaboration platform, the company saw its demand grow by 10 times, with 251% year-on-year active users.
+The increased workload, while employees learned to adapt to a new working reality, sharpened MURAL’s sense of urgency to focus on the things that are truly important.

-MURAL has adopted OKRs since its early days as a company.
+MURAL adopted Objectives and Key Results (OKRs) in its early days as a company.
 Mariano Suarez-Battan, MURAL’s CEO and co-founder says, “At MURAL, we are building a culture that embraces autonomy and complexity.
 I hire empowered adults who make decisions fast.
 A clear vision, strategy, and values guide us… but we also need to execute, and that’s where aiming for outcomes come in handy.”